Anthony Henry has been fishing in the Salish Sea — the water that spans Washington state’s Puget Sound — for his entire life.

 Today, with support from Pacific Northwest Tribal Lending, a Native CDFI, Henry is living his dream as he takes to the sea as captain of his own commercial fishing boat, the 32-foot Juggernaut.

-Anthony first came to the Native CDFI, which serves tribal members in the Pacific Northwest region with access to capital and technical assistance, through its now-retired board chairman, Rex Rhodes.
+Anthony first came to the Native CDFI, which serves tribal members in the Pacific Northwest region with access to capital and technical assistance, through its board chairman, Rex Rhodes.

 Rhodes, a lifelong fisherman who builds boats, heard through the grapevine that Anthony was looking for capital to purchase a boat.
 He connected Anthony with the Pacific Northwest Tribal Lending and helped him find a hull — the main body of a boat — to purchase.